teegre/ylight-suite/README.md

 ```

 The first of the list will be used as default.
-So, if you you want to turn *bulb2* on:
+So, if you want to turn *bulb2* on:
 ```
 $ ylight --name bulb2 --on
 ```